Cosmin26/APIWars/rest-swapi/README.md

 ## Swapi Rest Client

-This is a small application which serves the purpose of offering a showcase between how to consume a classic REST API and how to do it with GraphQL
+This is a small application which consumes [Swapi REST API](https://swapi.co/) in order to show how it's done throught traditional requests.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).